simpulton/simple-rest-api/README.md

   slc run
   ```

 6. Navigate to [localhost:1337/explorer](http://localhost:1337/explorer) to view your api.
 Congratulations!
-You can now play around with it using the explorer or head over to the [simple-rest-website](https://github.com/simpulton/simple-rest-website) repo for a super-simple front-end application that connects to your new API!
+You can now play around with it using the explorer or head over to [Simple REST Website](https://github.com/simpulton/simple-rest-website) for a super-simple front-end application that connects to your new API!